antonarhipov/sonic-byte/sonic-byte-tutorial/src/part2/kick-drums.md

 # Kick Drums That Hit Hard

-The kick drum is the foundation of dark electronic music.
-It provides the pulse that drives everything forward.
+The kick is the heartbeat.
+When it hits right, you feel it in your chest before you hear it.
+When it's wrong, nothing else matters — the track limps no matter how good everything else is.

+In dark electronic music, the kick needs to do two things: punch through the mix and move air.
+That's why we layer.

 ## The Basic Kick